Balkan Music &

 How to apply:

 Requests for work exchange will be collected on a rolling basis through May 1st.
 We encourage you to make your work exchange request early to ensure we have a spot for you.
 Jobs may run out, and date of request is strongly considered when assigning jobs to applicants.
 Please note that we can only accommodate full-week campers for work exchange, and that application for a work exchange position does not guarantee a work exchange position.
 Applicants who are offered work exchange jobs are expected to accept the commitment and register for camp within a timely manner.
-We look forward to having you on the team!
-Apply here.
+Application for the 2025 work exchange team will be open in the spring.
+Stay tuned!

 Mendocino Woodlands Camp 1 Map